abhishekarya1/Hash-Define-myNotes/content/system-design/book-1.md

 Choose all hash functions with equal hash space.

 The larger the Bloom Filter, the lesser false positives it will give.
-Memory and accuracy is a trade-off.
+Memory vs accuracy trade-off.

 [Illustration Video](https://youtu.be/V3pzxngeLqw?t=207)